mwilbz/ctf/xmasctf2019/README.md

 It was also my first CTF!
 I played solo and was pretty happy with my results, ending in 53rd place out of 2000+ participating teams.
 My score breadown below makes it clear that I have a lot to learn in some areas of security/hacking.

+# Writeups

+While "Lapland Mission" and "Emu 2.0" were some of my favorite challenges, I've chosen writeups that were interesting or difficult to share.
+Hope you enjoy!

+- [Robin's Wish [Crypto, 119 points]](crypto/robins_wish/README.md)

+# Score

 ![Score breakdown](images/score_breakdown.png)

 ![Solved challenges](images/solved_challenges.png)